esphome/esphome-docs/components/output/modbus_output.rst

 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 - **name** (**Required**, string): The name of the sensor.
 - **address**: (**Required**, int): start address of the first register in a range
-- **offset**: (**Optional**, int): only required for uncommon response encodings
-    offset from start address in bytes.
-If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
-The component calculates the size of the range based on offset and size of the value type
 - **value_type**: (**Required**): datatype of the mod_bus register data.
 The default data type for modbus is a 16 bit integer in big endian format (MSB first)
     - U_WORD (unsigned float from 1 register =16bit
     - S_WORD (signed float from one register)